Corruption in Turkmenistan: Tribal preferences

 The late president Saparmurad Niyazov "reintroduced genealogical descent as a criterion for public sector employment", arguing that the country should look to "the experience of our ancestors, who chose their leaders, military commanders, and judges from among the worthiest compatriots with high moral standards".

 Elections

 Elections are rigged.
-Although the December 2013 Parliamentary elections were said to be Turkmenistan's first multiparty elections, they were "fundamentally noncompetitive, as all candidates were progovernment and previously vetted by government leadership".
+Although the December 2013 Parliamentary elections were said to be Turkmenistan's first multiparty elections, they were "fundamentally non-competitive, as all candidates were pro-government and previously vetted by government leadership".
 In 2016, Berdimuhamedow was re-elected to his second term with 97% of the vote.

 Lack of transparency

 "To try and hide the corruption" that is rampant in Turkmenistan, states one source, "the state does not publish reports on economic figures or the national budget."
 Freedom House states that there is "a notable lack of transparency" in Turkmenistan "with regard to economic figures, including government income, spending, and extra-budgetary accounts".
 The nation's budget "is not published in full, and the figures that are made public are often incorrect, having been altered to give a false impression of economic growth".
 According to a report from the US Embassy, Turkmenistan has no mechanisms in place to enforce transparency or accountability among state-run enterprises.